abhisheks008/DL-Simplified/Snake Breed Identification/README.md

 # <h1 align = "center"> Snake Breed Identification</h1>
 ## Aim of the project:
-### The project focuses on identification of different species of snakes using various Deep Learning Algorithms.
+### The project focuses on identification of different breeds of snakes using various Deep Learning Algorithms.

 ###  Libraries and Frameworks used:
 1. Pandas